Person writing in a journal at a café table, starting a new journaling habit

 Wrong Prompt Fit

-"Write about your feelings" is not a useful prompt for many people, particularly those who find open-ended reflection vague or anxiety-inducing.
-A prompt that does not resonate produces avoidance of the journal, which rapidly becomes avoidance of the habit.
-The prompt matters.
-Finding the type of journaling — expressive, gratitude, planning, analytical — that matches how your mind works is more important than finding the right format or notebook.
+"Write about your feelings" isn't a useful prompt for everyone — especially if open-ended reflection feels vague or leaves you more anxious than when you started.
+A prompt that doesn't fit produces avoidance of the journal, which quickly becomes avoidance of the whole habit.
+The type of journaling matters more than the notebook or the prompt itself: expressive, gratitude, planning, or free-flow.
+Find the one that matches how your mind actually works, not the one that looks best on a shelf.

 The All-or-Nothing Trap